remingtonCarmi/TrackingSwimmingENPC/README.md

 <td><img width="600px" src="reports/figures_results/zoom_model/simple_model/trade_off_tune/mae_30_epoch_7_batch_12_trade_off_0.01_1.jpg"></td> <br>
 </DIV>

-For the deeper model, the accuracy on the validation set reaches ?? % with a loss value of ??.
+For the deeper model, the accuracy on the validation set reaches 92 %.
 This deeper model is more efficient.

 With the predictions returned by the algorithm, a time according to the position of a particular swimmer can be computed.